oktadev/okta-blog/_source/_posts/2022-10-11-angular-dependency-injection.md

 export class AppModule { }
 ```

-Now we'll update the consumer to use the new dependency:
+Next we'll update the consumer to use the new dependency:

 ```ts
 @Component({